▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The population It is estimated in 250-999 mature individuals, according to surveys of Begazo (1996) and subsequent recovery of the small-scale.
 This equates to a total of 375-1,499 individuals, rounded here to 350-1,500 individuals.

 The ban on the capture and trade has improved the status of this species.
 The rate of decline was very rapid in the Decade of 1980, Although at present has been reduced and even stabilized.
-However, the population is still very small, with records in very few places.
+But, the population is still very small, with records in very few places.

 Conservation Actions Underway